BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install/README.md

 * For the time being, I have not been able to get espeak to work with a soundcard.
 I will be working to get this working either with espeak or another program.
 * Unsure how Android will act on a wireless network without internet, iOS doesn't display the WiFi signals and will use Cellular Data for data requirements.
 However, iOS devices still can play local music to the Pi without any cellular data.
 * Raspberry Pi Zero W (new Model with Bluetooth and Wireless built-in) is likely supported and will work.
 Although, some resource intensive processes may suffer.
+* Doesn't work for Raspbian Stretch (NOOBS ships with Stretch, so you will need to use the latest Raspbian Jessie Lite Image)

 ## Install